ytsaurus/ytsaurus-spyt/README.md

 We are glad to welcome new contributors!

-1. Please read the [contributor's guide](CONTRIBUTING.md) and the [styleguide](https://github.com/ytsaurus/ytsaurus/blob/main/yt/styleguide/styleguide.md).
+Please read the [contributor's guide](CONTRIBUTING.md) and the [styleguide](https://github.com/ytsaurus/ytsaurus/blob/main/yt/styleguide/styleguide.md) for more details.
-2. We can accept your work to YTsaurus after you have signed contributor's license agreement (aka CLA).
-3. Please don't forget to add a note to your pull request, that you agree to the terms of the CLA.